Houston Alternative Art: Lee Benner

+Daucus Carota

 Herschel Berry, Michael Hollis, and Kelly Kirkonnel started Daucus Carota (Latin for “wild carrot”) while they were in high school.
 The group had a shifting membership that included Andy Feehan, Nicky Galmiche, Chris Lesikar, Jim Martin, and Julian Schnabel.
 Members of Daucus Carota used images and sculptures of carrots in their work, often leaving bunches of real carrots in their wake.
 They sculpted an oversized painted carrot, which they placed around town, including in front of the Museum of Fine Arts, in a gesture designed to belittle the art establishment.